gardener/gardener/docs/proposals/20-ha-control-planes.md

 <img src="assets/activepassive-option1.png">

-`Primary etcd` will periodically take a snapshot (full and delta) and will push these snapshots to the backup-bucket. `Hot-Standy etcd` instances will periodically query the backup-bucket and sync its database accordingly.
+`Primary etcd` will periodically take a snapshot (full and delta) and will push these snapshots to the backup-bucket. `Hot-Standby etcd` instances will periodically query the backup-bucket and sync its database accordingly.
 If a new full snapshot is available which has a higher revision number than what is available in its local etcd database, then it will restore from a full snapshot.
 It will additionally check if there are delta snapshots having a higher revision number.
 If that is the case, then it will apply the delta snapshots directly to its local etcd database.
 > **Note:** There is no need to run an embedded etcd to apply delta snapshots.

 For the sake of illustration only, assume that there are two etcd pods `etcd-0` and `etcd-1` with corresponding labels which uniquely identify each pod.
 Assume that `etcd-0` is the current `primary/active` etcd instance.